-The District shall monitor and maintain the natural treatment system, as defined in Section 6 of the Procedures Guide, to ensure that the system is operating as designed.
+The District shall monitor and maintain the natural treatment system, as specified in the Procedures Guide and the NTS Design Guidelines, to ensure that the system is operating as designed.
 The District reserves the right to make modifications to the natural treatment system, based on the monitoring results, to increase the water quality treatment effectiveness of the system.